Chen and van der Drift Celebrate Second Consecutive

 Lamborghini Super Trofeo Asia Victory

 Evan Chen and Chris van der Drift made it two Lamborghini Super Trofeo Asia wins in as many starts as the Gama Racing pair celebrated victory today at the Sepang International Circuit to close out the opening round of the 2019 season.
-Just as Chen of Chinese Taipei won yesterday’s first race on the last lap, today New Zealand’s van der Drift pulled a thrilling last-lap move on Hong Kong’s Alex Au to grab the lead – and the win.
+Just as Chen of Chinese Taipei won yesterday’s first race on the last lap, today New Zealand’s van der Drift pulled a thrilling last-lap move on Hong Kong, China’s Alex Au to grab the lead – and the win.

 Second across the line and 1.3-seconds adrift were Au and Edoardo Liberati, with the Vincenzo Sospiri Racing duo also taking the honours in the Pro-Am category.
 Third overall and second in the Pro-Am class was Hojust Racing’s Afiq Yazid and Toshiyuki Ochiai.